bullhorn/rest-api-docs/source/includes/_entity.md

 Updating an existing Version requires the use of an HTTP POST request.
 The URL and JSON body look exactly the same as the GET request URL.
 Place the data comprising the entity fields in JSON format in the request body.

-Due to the double-entity nature of Effective Data Entities, you must pass both the entityId and versionId that you wish to update in this request.
+Due to the double-entity nature of Effective Dated Entities, you must pass both the entityId and versionId that you wish to update in this request.

 ``` shell
 curl -X POST \